 By way of background, I’m a dual-licensed attorney and certified public accountant with about a decade of experience working with political committees.
 I have also served as government relations counsel, representing trade associations, municipalities, labor unions and businesses before legislative and regulatory bodies.

-Given my unique combination of experience, my campaign finance counseling is pragmatic and holistic.
+Given my experience in politics, law and finance, my approach is pragmatic and holistic.

 If you think I can help, contact me to start the conversation.